rackerlabs/mimic/docs/development/getting-started.rst

    (venv)$ pip install -r dev-requirements.txt
    (venv)$ pip install -r py2app-requirements.txt

-Then to build the the application, run ``make`` from the root directory.
+Then to build the the application, run ``make`` from mimic's working directory.
-This will build the application, test it, and, finally, run it.
+This will build the application and test it.

-If the build was successful, the application will have started.
+After the application bundle has been built, the bundle will be available inside of ``./dist/mimic.app``.
+This application can be treated like any other mac appliaction and moved into ~/Applications.

+To run the application normally, you need only use ``open path/to/mimic.app``.

+If you have just built the application, running ``make run`` from the working directory will start mimic.

-When the application is running, the letter ``M`` should be visible in the menubar.
+When the application is running, the letter ``M`` will be visible in the menubar.
 To quit the application, simply click on the ``M`` and select ``Quit``.
 Application logs can be seen by opening ``Applications/Utilities/Console.app``.